Adron/adron.github.io/_working/contents/articles/thrashing-code-answers-09-18-2017/index.md

 2. The roadways, for initial simplicity of creating a solution, will not have any interruptive side roads, lights, stop signs, or such, but will just be merely 1 kilometer long without interruptions.
 3. For parked cars, I'm going to say the average length of a car is equal to a Toyota Camry.
 That used to be one of the most sold cars in the US, and is a pretty in between size.
 It's not a huge truck, but it also isn't a Mini Cooper!
 The dimensions for a 2017 Toyota Camry are 191″ L x 72″ W x 58″ H. Let's imagine that in the front and rear of the car we need at least some space, so I'll calculate that at half a meter in front and half a meter in back.
 So 191 inches is 4.851 meters (*that's based on 39.3701 inches per meter*), plus the space in front and back, gives us 5.851 meters.
 For the width, the Camry is 72 inches giving us 1.828 meters width, and a height of 58 inches doesn't really matter in these calculations.
 In summary, our parking places will need to be 1.828 meters wide by 5.851 meters in length.
 4. I wrote the capacity of each roadway per hour, and for these calculations I'll continue to assume the capacity per hour is what the road actually experiences.
-5. For the time period to determine parked, moving, or empty space, I'll start working with a 12 hour period.
-I'll just assume we're talking about a 12 hour period that is inclusive of the work day.
+5. For the time period to determine parked, moving, or empty space, I'll start working with a 24 hour period.

 That gives me a few points now to really start working with.
 Let's also make the following rules: